clopca/cdk-vpclattice-alpha/API.md

 public readonly dnsEntry: DnsEntryProperty;
 ```

-- *Type:* aws-cdk-lib.aws_vpclattice.CfnService.DnsEntryProperty
+- *Type:* <a href="#cdk-vpclattice-alpha.DnsEntryProperty">DnsEntryProperty</a>
-- *Default:* no custom DNS entry is used
+- *Default:* No custom DNS entry is used.

 A custom DNS entry.

+Note Changing it requires recreating the service.

 ---